 The enigmatic Frenchman was supposed to be on loan at the KCOM Stadium for a full season, but he fled the country in December without notice.

-Manager Steve Bruce admitted to the media he had no idea where Ben Arfa was later in the season.
+Manager Steve Bruce admitted to the media he had no idea where Ben Arfa was later in the campaign.

 This combination is all about contrast — how to make the most of your talent, and how to waste it.